-Fannie MaeHealthy Building NetworkHousing Assistance Council (HAC)Insurance Institute for Business and Home Safety (IBHS)Joint Center for Housing Students of Harvard UniversityKaiser PermanenteNational Institute of Building Sciences (NIBS)US Department of Agriculture (USDA)US Department of Energy (DOE)US Department of Housing and Urban Development (HUD)Wells Fargo
+Fannie MaeHealthy Building NetworkHousing Assistance Council (HAC)Insurance Institute for Business and Home Safety (IBHS)Joint Center for Housing Studies of Harvard UniversityKaiser PermanenteNational Institute of Building Sciences (NIBS)US Department of Agriculture (USDA)US Department of Energy (DOE)US Department of Housing and Urban Development (HUD)Wells Fargo

 A number of Rural Studio’s partners materially support our research through contracts, grants, philanthropy and direct, in-kind support.
 This support is critical to sustaining applied research and development of the products, partnerships, and policies that form the Front Porch Initiative.
 Learn more about our Institutional Support below.

 Fannie Mae is supporting the work of the Rural Studio Front Porch Initiative to increase the inventory of titled, real property single-family home solutions targeted both at the needs and challenges relative to substandard housing found in persistently impoverished rural communities, as well as in areas facing a short supply of workforce housing.

 USDA Rural Development is working to increase the ability of their financing programs to be harnessed for programs such as the Front Porch Initiative.
 To facilitate pilot projects, they have detailed Meghan Walsh, a Senior Architect with USDA Rural Development, to the initiative.

 The Wells Fargo Housing Foundation is supporting Rural Studio’s applied research of building homes in our 5-county service area in the Black Belt region of West Alabama.
 Through their African American lending initiative, they are particularly focused on increasing African American homeownership.